apache/tvm/docs/langref/relay/type_system.rst

 Abstract class representing a type constraint, to be elaborated on in further releases.

-See :py:class:`~tvm.relay.type.TypeConstraint` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TypeConstraint` for its definition and documentation.

 Function Type
 ~~~~~~~~~~~~~